 - The defendant failed to uphold this duty.

-- This failure harmed the plaintiff.
+- This failure harmed you.

 - Hiring expert witnesses to support your claim

 Many experienced and trustworthy law firms do not think you should be charged for talking to a lawyer.
-That is why many do not charge hourly fees.
+That is why they do not charge hourly fees.
 Instead, personal injury lawyers offer free consultations with no upfront costs.
-You pay nothing out of pocket, and your attorney works on a contingency fee basis, meaning if you do not win money, you owe them nothing.

-Your attorney will also ensure you do not miss any deadlines for filing your personal injury claim.
-Marietta uses deadlines established in state and federal law.
-Some cases have deadlines of up to two years, per Georgia Code §9-3-33.
-In many cases, you have only a few weeks from the date of your injury.
-These short timeframes mean you should see a personal injury lawyer right away.
+Some cases have deadlines of up to two years, per Georgia Code § 9-3-33.
+However, you might have more or less time, depending on the circumstances of your case.
+These short timeframes mean you should see a lawyer right away.

 The law defines personal injury as “damage to your mind, body, or emotions.”
 While the first thing most people think of is medical injuries or property damage, there are many types of damages you can pursue that may not come to mind immediately.
-Your personal injury lawyer will assist you in creating a complete list of how you have been harmed by another person’s negligence.

 - Lost wages